D0ot/gb_onenotehelper/README.md

 OneNote Helper AHK Scripts for Galaxy Book(Or any devices with Single Button Pen)

+How to use ?

+1. Install AutoHotKey
+2. Double click helper.ahk
+3. Enjoy~

 ---

 > N-Times Press means that you press down the button n-times in a short duration